ternaustralia/geonadir-upload-cli/README.md

   - If timezone not specified, e.g. `-ua 2023-09-23`, it will automatically adapt to local timezone.

-- `-mr, --max-retry`: Max retry attempt for downloading/uploading single image.
+- `-mr, --max-retry`: Max retry attempt for uploading single image.

   - Must be integer between 0 and 20.
 Clamping applied.